DEFRA/dst-guides/principles/work_in_the_open.md

 > You must make all new source code open to meet point 8 of the Digital Service Standard.

-So you could develop your code in private, and release in time for a [Beta](https://www.gov.uk/service-manual/agile-delivery/how-the-beta-phase-works) assessment, which (other factors aside) would be sufficient to pass.
+So you *could* develop your code in private, and release in time for a [Beta](https://www.gov.uk/service-manual/agile-delivery/how-the-beta-phase-works) assessment, which (other factors aside) would be sufficient to pass.

 However we believe there are more benefits to making code public from the beginning, rather than starting private and releasing later.
+Here we cover the reasons why, and who has the authority to release your code.

+There is also an internal operational instruction for open sourcing code.
+Contact [Ben Sagar](https://github.com/bensagar-ea) or [Alan Cruikshanks](https://github.com/Cruikshanks) for a copy.

 ## Benefits